 More Information about Studying Biology

-According to a study by the U.S. Department of Education, biological and biomedical sciences were one of the most popular doctoral degree fields in the 2011-2012 school year.
-Of the degrees awarded, approximately 7,900 were conferred in this major.
+According to a study by the U.S. Department of Education, biological and biomedical sciences were among the most popular bachelor's degrees for the 2013-2014 school year.
+Of the bachelor's degrees awarded, approximately 105,000 were conferred in this major.

 Many companies, universities, foundations and organizations offer financial aid and research opportunities for students interested in biology.
-The scholarships listed in this article make up only a few of the free-money options of which biology majors may take advantage.
+It is important to note that there are other scholarship options beyond those covered here.